Playfloor/bonzai-template/README.md

-# 🌳 Go Bonzai™ composite command tree template
+# 🌳 Go Bonzai™ Composite Command Tree

-> ⚡ Note, eventually this template may be replaced with `bonzai init`.

 *Create a new GitHub project using this template and change this README.md to match your project.
 Make all your template changes before